| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 the data types described here.
 It is also possible to just import the

-individual data type modules (array.q
+individual data type modules (array.q, bag.q, etc.) if you

 do not need the entire collection.

-script implements a collection of efficient
+The stdtypes.q script implements a collection of efficient

 container data structures, which currently comprises arrays, heaps